dlwilson355/Urban_Cornet_Final/README.md

 **conda install seaborn**

-The source code for this project contains the following files...
+The source code for this project is contained in the following files...

 - load_education.py: Contains code for loading the education data and performing plotting with it.